NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: DGRAVXY: Width of gravel pit beside basement wall

-This field specifies the width of the gravel “fill” bed beside the basement wall (m).
+This field specifies the width of the gravel "fill" bed beside the basement wall (m).

 #### Field: DGRAVZN: Gravel depth extending above the floor slab